-In July 2020, we entered into a new \$45.0 million senior secured credit facility ("2020 Credit Facility") with SVB in connection with the expiration of the 2017 Credit Facility.
-The 2020 Credit Facility bears interest at either LIBOR plus 2%, with a 1% LIBOR floor, or the ABR plus 1%, and terminates on July 24, 2022.
+In July 2020, we entered into a new \$45.0 million senior secured credit facility ("2020 Credit Facility") with Silicon Valley Bank in connection with the expiration of our \$25.0 million revolving credit facility ("2017 Credit Facility").
+The 2020 Credit Facility bears interest at either LIBOR plus 2%, with a 1% LIBOR floor, or the base rate plus 1%, and terminates on July 24, 2022.
 A commitment fee of 0.35% per annum is payable quarterly in arrears based on the unused portion.
-The 2020 Credit Facility includes a \$45.0 million uncommitted expansion and has a financial covenant requiring a minimum consolidated quick ratio of at least 1.5:1.0 on the last day of any quarter.
+The 2020 Credit Facility includes a \$45.0 million uncommitted expansion, including a \$10.0 million sublimit for the issuance of letters of credit and a swingline sub-facility of up to \$10.0 million, and has a financial covenant requiring a minimum consolidated guick ratio of at least 1.5:1.0 on the last day of each quarter.